davewsmith/flask-starter/README.md

     docker compose build
     docker compose up

-Launches a development server with live reload (i.e., `.` is mounted as a volume.)
-Edit away on local code, and flask in the container will (should?) rebuild as needed.
+Launches a development server with live reload (i.e., `.` is mounted as a volume) with TailwindCSS also watching `.` and rebuilding the stylesheet.
+Edit away on local code, and the app in the container will (should?) rebuild as needed.

 The app is available on http://localhost:5000/